w3c/epub-specs/README.md

 ## Repository Structure

-This repository currently hosts the EPUB 3 and related specification documents.
 The contents of each folder are as follows:

-- [`a11y`](/a11y) -- The EPUB Accessibility specification and Techniques document.
 - [`archive`](/archive) -- Specifications that are no longer in active development either because the revision has finished or work has been abandoned.
-- [`epub33`](/epub33) -- The core EPUB specifications for the 3.3 revision.
+- [`epub33`](/epub33) -- The specifications being revised as part of the 3.3 revision.
 - [`registries`](/registries) -- The registry documents cited by the EPUB specifications.

 ## Contributing to the Repository